Are Virtual Internships worth it? Feedback from Kaya participants

 So you can see that our virtual interns are getting so much out of their placements already.

-What are the benefits of joining a remote internship?
+What are the benefits of remote Internship?

 • Develop remote work skills – 2020 has pushed the global workforce online and employers, more than ever, will be looking for employees who will be able to work in virtual environments and can collaborate from their homes and offices worldwide.